dataviz-sp18/fp-zhuo-weijia/Customer Behaviour of Spotify.md

 ## Results

 We first looked at some general trend of pop songs in 2017.
 The below heatmap is displaying top 50 songs in 2017.
 The ranks are shown by the size of the blocks and  highlighed by color; a cooler color represents a less popular song.
+The color palatte is set to be discrete so that each color represent one tier of popularity.

 From the graph, it is obvious that track 'Shape of You' ranks the first and far leading the game.
+The color is assigned to each block so that the hotter song have a warmer color.

 ![image](https://user-images.githubusercontent.com/22485624/40893020-4ea0c95a-6764-11e8-8959-c2f6fac2a774.png)

 Next we plot the most popular artist of 2017.
 Again, Ed Shareen has led the game and is far more popular than other artists.
+Other artists such as Drake and The Chainsmokers also rank high in 2017.

 ![image](https://user-images.githubusercontent.com/22485624/40893470-f27dccd8-6766-11e8-9206-f0a5f009eddd.png)